bmatheny/memkeys/README.md

-# mCtop
+# memkeys

-A top like tool for inspecting memcache key values in realtime.

-This is a clone of https://github.com/etsy/mctop written in C.
+Show your memcache key usage in realtime.
+This was originally inspired by [mctop](https://github.com/etsy/mctop) which is written in Ruby.
+I found that under load mctop would drop between 50 and 75 percent of packets.
+Under the same load memkeys will typically drop less than 3 percent of packets.

 ## Do on Monday